 Many firewood-relevant regulatory changes happened in 2021 across the United States, due in large part to two separate pest related events; the deregulation of emerald ash borer, and a long term regional shift in the Eastern states’ approach to thousand cankers of walnut.
 With these changes and more at hand, in Fall and Winter 2021-2022 the team at Don’t Move Firewood wrote a comprehensive research and synthesis report of firewood regulations, certification, and outreach statuses, with the goal to provide simple and accurate professional comparative summaries for each major topic area.
 Since that initial report, we have updated the information periodically to reflect addition shifts in both regulation and outreach.

-The top-level national report, with state and territory appendices, is now available here: FirewoodComparisonReport_11Apr2022a1
+The full report, with state and territory appendices, is now available to download here: FirewoodComparisonReport_July2022_re-issue

 Multiple webinars will cover the report and its findings.